marcelvanworkum/SimpleInv/README.md

  ## Heroku

- The webapp is hosted for free using Heroku [here](https://simpleinvsite.herokuapp.com/).
+ The webapp is hosted for free using Heroku [here](https://simpleinvsite.herokuapp.com/?lockup_codeword=simpleinv).

  A `Procfile` is included if you wish to do the same.

  ## Random Bits

  The app uses `Lockup` gem to codeword protect the site.
 It's a simple form of admin login.
-You can use the heroku site with the following codeword = `simpleinv`.
+You can use the heroku site with the following codeword = `simpleinv`. _(Note: the above Heroku link has the codeword included as a url parameter for your convience)_

  The site uses `wicked_pdf` to render qrcode labels for easy printing.
 This is backed by `wkhtmltopdf` under the hood.